eiwai81/HapAsmbl/README.md

 NOTE: Any of the long-read mappers above can be used.
 However, minimap2 was used because it was fast and compatible with Clair3 and structural variant callers.

-4. Depth normalization (OPTIONAL)
+4. Removal of chimeric reads or concatemers
+    - bbmap (preferred)
-    - samtools
+    - samclip
 5. SNPs/indel variant calling
     - Longshot - Haplotype-aware variant caller.
 Calls onls SNPs.
     - Clair3 - Preferred because it also calls indels.